 How Much Do You Make Working for Uber?

-A national average of $19 an hour may sound promising but you might want it broken down further.
+A national average of $19 an hour may sound promising, but you might want it broken down further.
 The amount you make depends on the city you’re driving in, how often you drive, and your expenses.
-For example, drivers in Denver, Detroit, and Houston were found to earn less than $13.25 an hour.
-In addition to lower than expected wages, there are taxes and extra expenses that can cut into your pay further.
-For example, say you’re making $13.17 per hour while driving for Uber in Denver.
-After taxes and expenses are deducted this will be around $11.21 per hour.
+For example, according to a 2016 report from BuzzFeed News, drivers in Denver, Detroit, and Houston were found to earn less than $13.25 an hour after expenses.
+Taxes can cut into your pay further.
+A Washington Post evaluation of BuzzFeed’s analysis and additional data and interviews found that a driver in Denver earning $13.25 per hour would bring home only $11.21 per hour after taxes.

 How Often Does Uber Pay You?